FahrplanDatenGarten/pyhafas/docs/usage/examples.rst

 *As short form for Göttingen we use GOE*

-Here is a table with the journey in the variable `journey` of the code example above.
+Here is a table with the :term:`journey`:superscript:`G` in the variable `journey` of the code example above.
 Here some explanation on the routing algorithm of HaFAS:

 * You might see that the walk leg is exactly 15 minutes.
 This is because we set a minimum change time of 15 minutes.
 A normal walking time would be about 5 minutes.